 What Helps Maintain Flexibility of Membrane?

 Cell membranes are dynamic barriers that separate the internal environment of a cell from its external surroundings.
-Their ability to maintain flexibility is essential for numerous cellular processes, including nutrient transport, signaling, and movement.
+So their ability to maintain flexibility is essential for numerous cellular processes, including nutrient transport, signaling, and movement.
 The structural and functional integrity of the membrane relies on several key factors that work together to preserve its fluid nature.

 Key Factors Maintaining Membrane Flexibility